JeremyFenwick/jf.github.io/index.markdown

 ### REDIS (WIP)

 The largest project offered by Codecrafters which is to build a full Redis clone.
 I restarted this recently as I wanted to rebuild the entire architecture based on my first draft.
-Real redis is single threaded, and so is my solution.
+Real redis is single threaded, and so is my solution at least with respect to the underlying database.
 The central Key-Value data store is built around and event loop, where we process a single message at a time.
 This prevents data races and such, but we still use async/await for all the networking.

 * [Reaper - C# (In Progress)](https://github.com/JeremyFenwick?tab=repositories)